MrDanielHarka/note-app/docs/project/documentation.md

 - note_id: This is an int field which is contain the unique value of the note which is shared.

 - email: This is a varchar field which is cointain the the email address of the user you want to share with.

-Jozsef worked mostly on this part, but got help from Daniel.

 [Top ↑](#top)